asyncapi/generator/docs/generator_template.md

 ## Creating a template

-We will create an MQTT supported template that will generate a python client from the template and the asyncAPI document above.
+We will create an MQTT-supported template that will generate a Python client from the template and the AsyncAPI document above.

 In this section, you'll: